RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab17.md

 ...
 ```

-Double check to make we've done this correctly by visiting the report's home in [Nexus](https://nexus-devsecops.%cluster_subdomain%/repository/oscap-reports/%username%/report.html).
+When the task finishes, double check to make we've done this correctly by visiting the report's home in [Nexus](https://nexus-devsecops.%cluster_subdomain%/repository/oscap-reports/%username%/report.html).

 ![OpenSCAP Report](images/openscap_report.png)
-*Success!*
+*Success!* Feel free to poke around here to get a sense for the types of findings OpenSCAP reports on.

 # Add the OpenSCAP Task to the Pipeline
 Now we're ready to incorporate our final task into the pipeline.
 We'll run this in parallel with our vulnerability scan.